kairos-io/kairos-docs/content/en/blog/Kairos-at-FOSDEM-2024.md

 ## From Free-Lunch to Dog-Fooding: A Culinary Journey in Crafting IaC for Kairos Testing and Building

-Dimitris did a fantastic job sharing about how we switched our CI/CD pipelines from using GitHub's free workers to our own based on Kairos.
+Dimitris did a fantastic job sharing about how we switched our CI/CD pipelines, from using GitHub's free workers to our own, based on Kairos.
 You can check out the slides and recordings [here](https://fosdem.org/2024/schedule/event/fosdem-2024-2983-from-free-lunch-to-dog-fooding-a-culinary-journey-in-crafting-iac-for-kairos-testing-and-building/) (as soon as they become available).
 We were quite pleased with the level of attendance, and we believe that the message came across.

 ## Special Purpose Operating Systems Panel (SPOS)